Indiana limestone has seldom been more imposing:

-The cornerstone for the temple was laid on September 26, 1931, the cost again estimated at $700,000 ($10 million today).
+The cornerstone of the temple was laid on September 26, 1931, the cost again estimated at $700,000 ($10 million today).
 Note that a concert was presented by the Masonic Home and School.

 The temple was completed in 1932.
-One of its first activities was the Masons’ annual spring “ceremonial.”
+One of its first events was the Masons’ annual spring “ceremonial.”

-On September 20, 1931 the Dallas Morning News gave some history of Masonry in Fort Worth.
+On September 20, 1931 the Dallas Morning News provided some history of Masonry in Fort Worth.
 The first lodge, Lodge 148, was chartered in 1855.
-At first members met above a tavern operated by Lawrence Steele on the town square.
+At first members met above a tavern operated by Lawrence Steel on the town square.
 But the lodge soon built a small building in the block bounded by East Belknap, Grove, East Bluff, and Jones streets (a historical marker at West Belknap and Houston streets says the building was located there).
 The lodge met on the second floor.
-The ground floor housed a school and church services.
+The ground floor was used for school classes and church services.
 The lodge’s first master was Julian Feild.

-A roster of early members of Lodge 148 was a Who’s Who of Fort Worth.
-To show how active Masons were in early Fort Worth, these early members are treated elsewhere at Hometown by Handlebar: Carroll M. Peak, Julian Feild, David Mauck, Lawrence Steele, John Peter Smith, E. M. Daggett, Henry Clay Daggett, Charles B. Daggett, Sam Woody, Ed S. Terrell, Middleton Tate Johnson, Matthew Jackson Brinson, Charles Turner, A. Y. Fowler.
+A roster of early members of Lodge 148 was a who’s who of Fort Worth.
+To show how active Masons were in early Fort Worth, these members are treated elsewhere at Hometown by Handlebar: Carroll M. Peak, Julian Feild, David Mauck, Lawrence Steel, John Peter Smith, E. M. Daggett, Henry Clay Daggett, Charles B. Daggett, Sam Woody, Ed S. Terrell, Middleton Tate Johnson, Matthew Jackson Brinson, George Saunders, Charles Turner, A. Y. Fowler.
 (Clip from Proceedings of the Grand Lodge of Texas, From Its Organization in . . .
 1837 . . . to . . .
 1857, 1857.)

 This Star-Telegram clip shows that the original 1855 Masonic lodge building was still standing in 1932.
 Pity that building could not have been moved out of the way of progress and preserved as the oldest public structure in Fort Worth.

-Among the treasures in the 1932 temple is the 1782 Masonic bell from that first lodge hall.
+Among the treasures in the 1932 temple is the Masonic bell (cast in 1782) from that first lodge hall.